hackclub/assemble/the-event/communication.md

 It’s almost time!
 We’ve been spending the past two days setting up and we’re so excited to welcome you Assemble at Figma on Market Street.

 If you haven’t already, don’t forget to test yourself for COVID-19 and upload your negative result to  [ticketing.assemble.hackclub.com](https://ticketing.assemble.hackclub.com/)!
-After doing so, we'll review it and you'll recieve an email with a QR code (for check-in) from us.
-Please also re-familiarise yourself with the logistical details emailed in our original email (attached!).
-It includes instructions for travelling from the airport and emergency contact information for the event.
+After doing so, we'll review it and you'll receive an email with a QR code (for check-in) from us.
+Please also re-familiarize yourself with the logistical details emailed in our original email (attached!).
+It includes instructions for traveling from the airport and emergency contact information for the event.

 On a more personal note, yesterday I got to meet five Hack Clubbers, and today I'll get to meet 150+ (including yourself!).
 I couldn't be more excited (alongside feeling a series of other emotions) :D At the event, let's make sure to meet up and get to know each other more!